 All of this should be in writing and be made clear to you before your personal injury attorney begins work on your case.

 Because there’s no guarantee of payment, many personal injury attorneys are careful about the cases they take.
 Some specialize or put limits on what kinds of cases they’ll accept.
 This is why a consultation is so important.
 It gives you the chance to find the right lawyer, and it gives them the opportunity to make sure your case is something they can help you with.

 If you’ve been injured in an accident or the victim of malpractice, Ed Bernstein and Associates will fight for you.
-Contact us today for a free consultation and let’s talk about your situation.
+Contact us today for a free consultation or give us a call and let’s talk about your situation.